kylem314/statsproject/README.md

 #### Does mobile gaming lead to higher screen times?

-You’d think that gaming leads to higher screen times right?
-All that time you spend earning trophies on supercell games, clicking circles inrhythm games, and spending all your money on jpegs should add up over time right?
-Well we did a study on the screen usage students of Del Norte High School and here are our results
+You’d think that gaming leads to higher screen times, right?
+That all the time you spend earning trophies on supercell games, clicking circles in rhythm games, and spending all your money on jpegs should add up over time?
+Well we we curious on the topic and thought so too, so we performed a study on the screen usage students of Del Norte High School.
+Here are our results.
 <br/><br/>